lamassuiot/docs/docs/k8s/install-oss-comps.md

 !!! info

-    The installation namespace of the different components are controlled using the `$NS`º env variable:
+    The installation namespace of the different components are controlled using the `$NS` env variable:
     ```bash
     export NS=lamassu-dev
     ```